Double Take (Dhruv song)

-"Double Take" (stylised in lowercase) is a viral single recorded by the singer Dhruv.
+"Double Take" (stylised in lowercase) is a single recorded by the singer Dhruv.
+Originally released independently in 2019, the song went viral on TikTok in 2021, two years after its initial release.
+In 2022, the song was added to the track listing of his debut EP Rapunzel.
 The song is 109 BPM and is about falling in love with a friend.
-The song blew up 2 years after release after it went viral on Tiktok in 2021.
-In 2022, the song was rereleased as a song in his first album, Rapunzel.

 Commercial performance

-As of 2025 the TikTok videos featuring the song have clocked 285.6 million views, the official Youtube audio video for the song has 172.8 million views, and on Spotify alone, the song has more than 1 billion+ streams.
+As of 2025, the TikTok videos featuring the song have clocked 285.6 million views, the official YouTube audio video for the song has 172.8 million views, and on Spotify alone, the song has more than 1 billion streams.
 The song also debuted on the Billboard Global Excl.
 US Chart.

 Personnel

 All credits are adapted from Apple Music.